axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

          ..

          - type ``boolean``: Mark that the parameter is a boolean variable.
-         On configuration dialog, this field will be rendered as a checkbox, user can choose between true or false by check the checkbox.
+         On configuration dialog, this field will be rendered as radio buttons, user can choose between true or false by click the radio buttons.
          This type only accept two values ``true`` or ``false``.

-Please refer to JSON file ``variables.Portal.Dashboard.json`` and process ``DashboardCustomWidgetExample\investmentList.ivp`` in porject ``portal-developer-examples`` for more details about how to define Ivy process for custom widget.
+Please refer to JSON file variables.Portal.Dashboard.json and process DashboardCustomWidgetExample\investmentList.ivp in project portal-developer-examples for more details about how to define Ivy process for the custom widget.

 .. |dashboard-custom-field| image:: images/new-dashboard-custom-widget/process-custom-field.png
 .. |dashboard-custom-params| image:: images/new-dashboard-custom-widget/process-custom-params.png